invinst/CPDBv2_frontend/docs/webdriverio.md

 We wrote a base class called `Section` which contains `prepareElementGetters` method to help look up and return the element by using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
-Out `Section` has the ability to automatically build a linked selector using `parentSelector` and `mainElementSelector`, which results in a more precise and reliable one.
+Our `Section` has the ability to automatically build a linked selector using `parentSelector` and `mainElementSelector`, which results in a more precise and reliable one.
 A section can be selected using `yourSection.mainElement`.

 Example: